-You might want to consider supplementing your chicken feed with some great plants around your garden.
+Consider supplementing your chicken feed with some easy-to-grow plants around your garden.
 Besides saving you money, these plants sampled here have a high nutritional value, and they are good for your chickens.

 Most of the time, a good quality chicken feed that you find at the local farm supply store will be sufficient.